bohanzhuang/bohanzhuang.github.io/_pages/about.md

   - /about.html
 ---

-I currently hold the position of ZJU100 Young Professor at Zhejiang University, and I also serve as an adjunct Associate Professor at Monash University, Australia.
+I currently hold the position of Research Professor at Zhejiang University.
+I also serve as an adjunct Associate Professor at Monash University, and a visiting research scientist at DAMO Academy.
 Previously, I was a tenured Assistant Professor at Monash University from 2020 to 2024.

 I received the National Science Fund for Excellent Young Scholars (overseas) in 2023, and Qizhen Outstanding Young Scholar in 2024.